ravialdy/ravialdy.github.io/_posts/2023-10-31-paper-review-HLS.md

 1. **Low-level latent variable $$\mathbf{z}_{l}$$**: Used to model individual modes of the trajectory distributions.
 2. **High-level latent variable $$\mathbf{z}_{h}$$**: Employed to determine the weights for different modes.

-Note that $$\mathbf{z}_{l}$$ is conditioned on both the vehicle's past trajectory and the contextual information, allowing the model to generate diverse and realistic trajectories within each mode.
-This aligns with the 'simple distributions' aspect of the paper's assumption, as each latent variable models a distinct, simpler trajectory pattern.

 The mathematical equation of the new objective function can be expressed as below :

 $$